PeterMatthewKohler/CSCI_573_P3_D2/README.md

 \
 1.)
 Extract the folder from the tarball into a single location.
 Ensure that all the files extracted are in the same folder. \
 2.)
 Open a terminal inside the folder that contains the extracted files \
-3.) type "make" \
+3.)
+Use the command "make" \
 4.)
-The integrated program that fulfills Task 4 is called "integrated.cpp" and will be compiled into an executable called "integrated". \
+The integrated program that fulfills Task 4 in the Deliverable 2 writeup is called "integrated.cpp" and will be compiled into an executable called "integrated". \
 5.)
 This program has 4 required input arguments. \
-i.) -r which is a command line flag to signal which model you want \
+i.) "-r" which is a command line flag to signal which model you want \
 ii.)
 The model can be one of three choices for each of the three representations: "rad", "hjpd", or "hod" \
 iii.)
 The desired C parameter value \
 iv.)
 The desired gamma parameter value \